Eagles in Wisconsin

 Protections in place to keep bald eagle populations strong

 Bald eagle nests are federally protected by the Bald and Golden Eagle Protection Act.
-The U.S. Fish and Wildlife Service's Eagle Management Program page provides guidance for landowners to avoid impacting eagle nests on their property.
+The U.S. Fish and Wildlife Service's Eagle Management Program page guides landowners to avoid impacting eagle nests on their property.

-Nest monitoring surveys and winter surveys continue to keep tabs on the population and to provide landowners with the best guidance on how to avoid impacting eagle nests.
+Nest monitoring surveys continue to keep tabs on the population and provide landowners with the best guidance on how to avoid impacting eagle nests.
 DNR aerial nest surveys in 2019 found 1,684 occupied nests, up from 108 in the 1970s.